 - 9.31 Water samples should be obtained from draw-off points installed at convenient locations within the system. - 9.32 The sampling procedure should be suitable for all the physical, chemical, and biological determinands of interest.
-It may be used for water samples throughout the water distribution system. - 9.33 The sampling containers used should be specific for the determinands of interest.
+It may be used for water samples throughout the water distribution system. - 9.33 The sampling containers used should be specific for the determinants of interest.
 This should include, as appropriate: - a.
-250 ml sterile, pyrogen free, single use containers (for determination of bacterial endotoxin levels and/or total viable count); - b.
-1 litre acid washed, borosilicate bottles, (for determination of cations); - c.
-1 litre polypropylene bottles, (for determination of anions, total dissolved solids)2 - d.
-100 ml high density polyethylene bottles (for determination of pH, conductivity). - 9.34 The first 50 ml of sample taken at each sampling point should be run to waste. - 9.35 All samples should be taken in duplicate. - 9.36 Samples should be tested within four hours of collection or stored at 2°C to 5°C and tested within 48 hours of collection.
+330 ml sterile single use plastic containers containing sodium thiosulphate for testing of microbiological quality of water (total coliform, faecal coliforms, and total viable count at 37°C); - b.
+250 ml sterile, pyrogen free, single use containers (for determination of bacterial endotoxin levels and/or total viable count); - c.
+1 litre acid washed, borosilicate bottles, (for determination of cations); - d.
+1 litre polypropylene bottles, (for determination of anions, total dissolved solids); - e.
+100 ml high density polyethylene bottles (for determination of pH, conductivity). - 9.34 The first 50 ml of sample taken at each sampling point should be run to waste. - 9.35 All samples should be taken in duplicate. - 9.36 Samples should be tested within four hours of collection or stored at 2°C to

+5°C and tested within 48 hours of collection.